-Section 17 - Motions and Responses to Motions: All motions and responses to motions, except those made at a hearing, shall be in writing and shall be served simultaneously upon all parties to the proceeding.
+1.23 MOTIONS AND RESPONSES TO MOTIONS: All motions and responses to motions, except those made at a hearing, shall be in writing and shall be served simultaneously upon all parties to the proceeding.
 All written motions shall be filed and served on all parties pursuant to the scheduling order.
 Motions and responses made at hearings may be made orally.
 If a party decides to file a response to a written motion, the response shall be filed and simultaneously served pursuant to the scheduling order or, if no deadline is set forth in the scheduling order or such has yet to be issued, within 10 days.

-Section 18 - Service: Service of papers upon parties may be made by personal delivery by depositing in United States mail, first class postage prepaid, by facsimile ("fax") submission or by electronic submission and, by the next scheduled work day after sending a "fax" or electronic submission, either personally delivering the document or depositing it in first class mail, in which case the date of "fax" or electronic submission shall be the date of service.
+1.24 SERVICE: Service of papers upon parties may be made by personal delivery by depositing in United States mail, first class postage prepaid, by facsimile ("fax") submission or by electronic submission and, by the next scheduled work day after sending a "fax" or electronic submission, either personally delivering the document or depositing it in first class mail, in which case the date of "fax" or electronic submission shall be the date of service.
 Each document served shall be accompanied by a signed certification stating the name and address of each person served and the date and method of service.
 The certification may be placed on the document served.
 The board may serve any document by electronic transmission to an attorney or party or its representative under this rule.

-Section 19 - Testimony of Board Agents: Agents of the board (including a designee, hearing examiner, and board members), whether employees of the board or contractors, may not be compelled to testify in board proceedings.
+1.25 TESTIMONY OF BOARD AGENTS: Agents of the board (including the director, investigators, hearing examiner, and board members), whether employees of the board or contractors, may not be compelled to testify in board proceedings.